lik-lik-king/tabby/README.md

 - Fetured are some of my favorite monsters that you can learn and see the differences between them

-- Also if you want to take the css and html be my guest.
-Even the JS but use this as a learning tool and try to do the JS yourself first
+- Also if you want to take the css, html and JS but use this as a learning tool and try to do the JS yourself first